forfudan/MojoMiji/src/miji/basic/variables.md

 For example, when you initialize a variable, you are doing the following things:

 1. Specify the **type** of the variable.
-1. Ask for an **address**, a memory space, to properly store the date.
+1. Ask for an **address**, a memory space, to properly store the data.
 1. Store the **value** in the memory space in a binary format.
 1. Select an **name** for the variable.